 With over 800 acres of parkland and gardens along with the tranquil water gardens of ponds, statues and follies, Fountains Abbey is a perfect place to take a stroll or pack up some lunch and have a picnic.

 Established by devoted monks, the atmospheric ruins that remain are a window into a way of life which shaped the medieval world.
 Fountains Abbey has become one of the largest and best preserved ruined Cistercian monasteries in England.

-Children can explore the house and grounds, jump on the land train to the lakeside adventure playground and take boat trips on the Great Lake.
-After your adventures, there are a great choice of restaurants and cafés to choose from, whether you are looking for bistro-style at the Courtyard Café or self-service at the Fitzroy Room, take away coffees, cakes and ice cream are available at The Boathouse Café or why not buy some local produce to take home at the Farm Shop.
+Children can explore the house and grounds, jump on the land train to the lakeside adventure playground, and take boat trips on the Great Lake.
+After your adventures, there is a great choice of restaurants and cafés to choose from, whether you are looking for bistro-style at the Courtyard Café or self-service at the Fitzroy Room, take away coffees, cakes and ice cream are available at The Boathouse Café or why not buy some local produce to take home at the Farm Shop.

 One of the country’s best preserved medieval castles, situated in the heart of Wensleydale with stunning views over the Yorkshire Dales.

 The castle was originally built as one of the finest and most luxurious homes in the land and it is still preserved in its outstanding condition with many rooms and features to discover with over 600 years of fascinating history, giving visitors a great insight into its turbulent past.